adamtuliper/Unity-OrksWithForks/README.md

 1. Do the exact same thing again on the arrow going from Walk to Idle, except make Walk / False.
 This says when we set Walk = false, go back to playing our Idle sprites.

     ![Creating the Walk to Idle Transition](/Images/ConfigureWalkToIdle.PNG "Creating the Walk to Idle Transition")
 1. Configure our Walk<-->Attack.
 We don't need to create another parameter for this, we already have one called Attack on our parameters tab that was created for this lab.
-This is a trigger, which is acts like a boolean until its been used by a transition and then goes back to false.
+This is a trigger, which is acts like a boolean until it's been used by a transition and then goes back to false.

     Let's configure Walk->Soldier_Attack like we did Idle->Walk except we'll use the Attack condition.
 Click the transition from Walk->Soldier_Attack and configure the options as shown.